taskcluster/taskgraph/docs/reference/migrations.rst

 * You must now pass in `--allow-parameter-override` into Decision tasks that need to load the `try_task_config.json` file at the root of the repo.
+* `taskgraph.parameters.Parameters.is_try()` is removed.
+Either in-line the old method to a utility or use alternative logic.
+* Level 1 artifacts' default expiry changed from "1 year" to "28 days".
+If needed, set `task-expires-after` in `taskcluster/config.yml` to adjust the default back.

 22.x -> 23.x
 ------------